 - Simulate these failures and test if your contingencies really work when needed.

 - In events of failure affecting business continuity, make sure you have a fallback plan B. (may be an existing system)

 - Account for external failures, HW crashes, Network glitches, and router malfunctions.
 Build backup systems – data backup, Disaster recovery (hot or cold recoveries)

 - Account for security attacks Malware, Denial of Service, SQL injections, open ports, weak passwords, un-obfuscated application signatures, etc – plan and execute mitigation strategies, security code reviews, security testing, external security software, etc.

 You don’t get a second chance to reproduce errors in live environments and capture logs & diagnostics.

-You should have a hot-switch to toggle any settings while the system is in progress.
-Changing the settings, in settings file and restarting systems is never an option, since systems at this scale takes a huge amount of time to restart and again warm-up; forget about reproducing the same state of components again.
+You should have a hot switch to toggle any settings while the system is in progress.
+Changing the settings, in the settings file and restarting systems is never an option since systems at this scale take a huge amount of time to restart and again warm up; forget about reproducing the same state of components again.

 It helps to have interfaces that allow toggling of settings while the system is up and running.
 This is a huge help in diagnosis (by getting selective verbose dumps of components, caches, etc), exactly when needed.

 Building a high-performance and massively scalable system needs more than just a good design and architecture.
 The entire team needs to eat-drink-sleep performance and scalability.